 Mental Health is such a sensitive thing, something that should be treated and spoke about with the utmost respect.
-There are thousands, if not millions suffering from mental health issues and we, as friends or family, are encouraged to reach out for those in need.
+There are thousands, if not millions suffering from mental health issues and we, as friends or family, are encouraged to reach out for those in need, while for smaller problems like difficulty to focus or anxiety we recommend products like premium CBD flower that help in this area.
 The developers at LKA have brought out a new physiological/walking simulator titled The Town of Light, which as a game isn’t the best I have played by a long shot, but as a message and overall raising awareness, should be applauded for their efforts.

 As a game however, which is what we’re mainly here to review it based on, it can’t be recommended as something you could enjoy.
 The basic story is you are given the role of an psychiatric patient named Renee.
 Renee is fixated with a doll that her mother give to her in the hospital, in which she called the doll Charlotte.
 The story is about you healing her mind, piecing back memories back together of her childhood in the hospital.
 Again, I have to applaud LKA going about it with such a strong story and message, which is clearly laid out to you before you start the game.

 As a game though, The Town of Light is really basic, short and lacking any sort of innovation.
 Yes, I understand that walking simulators are bland but this one lacks any sort of deep interactive.
 Movements are too clunky and when you are trying to open doors etc, you’ll often find yourself getting in the way of the door opening.
 This isn’t by choice, but rather the games’ engine letting itself down greatly.